LassoSoft/LassoGuide/source/operations/byte-streams.rst

 .. member:: bytes->remove()
 .. member:: bytes->remove(position::integer, num::integer)

-   Removes bytes form a byte stream.
+   Removes bytes from a byte stream.
 When passed without a parameter, it removes all bytes, setting the object to an empty bytes object.
 In its second form, it requires an offset into the byte stream and the number of bytes to remove starting from there.